AI Builders Brief

 Garry Tan Garry Tan CEO, ycombinator

-YC chief ships a DX review tool
+YC chief ships DX review tool from his own stack

 X